Helping Get You Maximum Compensation Since 1955

 - Nerve check-up to assess memory and thinking, reflexes, touch, balance, vision, hearing, and other gauges of brain function

-- Brain imaging with computed tomography (CT) may be required to determine if any bleeding or swelling has occurred in the brain but this will depend on the nature of the TBI and the magnitude of the symptoms.
+- Brain imaging with computed tomography (CT) may be required to determine if any bleeding or swelling has occurred in the brain, but this will depend on the nature of the TBI and the magnitude of the symptoms.

-TBI Causes and risks
+TBI Causes and Risks

-Another common cause of TBI is car accidents, which can be minimized by keeping your vehicle in good mechanical condition, adhering to traffic regulations and fastening your seat belt.
+Another common cause of TBI is car accidents, which can be minimized by keeping your vehicle in good mechanical condition, adhering to traffic regulations, and fastening your seat belt.

 Additional causes include:

-- Indirect forces that shock the brain violently within the skull, like shock waves from combat zone blast.
+- Indirect forces that shock the brain violently within the skull, like shock waves from a combat zone blast.

 - Dementia and traumatic brain injury

-Call us today at (732) 253-4512 or contact us online.
-Your initial consultation is free.
-You can schedule an appointment at one of our office locations across New Jersey.
+Call us today at (908) 561-5577 or contact us.
+Your initial consultation will take place over the phone, and you can schedule an appointment at one of our office locations across New Jersey.